C1nderC0ated/sincript/README.md

 Newest first.
 Feature details live in the sections above — this is just what changed.

+- **Honest registry-action reporting.** Registry-heavy menu actions and presets reset a per-action failure tally, print inline `[FAIL]` when a write does not apply, and finish through `:Summary` with `[OK]` or `[WARN]` (with a count) instead of an unconditional success line.
+Service/boot/network work routed through `:Run` only counts as failed when the session is genuinely not elevated — benign "already stopped" exits while elevated are not treated as errors.
+Guarded by tests 13–15, 24–25, 27.
+- **Limited mode when UAC is declined.** If elevation fails after the relaunch, the script explains that HKLM/service/boot changes will not work, sets an internal not-elevated flag, and asks whether to continue in per-user-only mode instead of silently pretending everything succeeded.
+Repair actions (DISM/SFC, Windows Update reset, WinSxS compaction, memory compression) gate their final line on elevation.
+Guarded by tests 17, 28.
+- **Preset parser empty-value guard.** A `key=` line with no value no longer aborts the entire script with a cmd syntax error.
+Guarded by test 16.
+- **hosts apply requires a backup first.** The custom-hosts action confirms a backup of the current system `hosts` file landed before overwriting it.
+Guarded by test 18.
+- **Preset JSON restore honesty + quote-safe REG_SZ.** Restore reports `[WARN]`/`[ERROR]` on partial or unreadable backups; `REG_SZ` values restore via `Set-ItemProperty` so embedded quotes are not mangled by `reg.exe` from PowerShell.
+Guarded by tests 19, 23.
+- **OpenAsar targets the newest Discord build by version**, not ASCII folder-name order (which could pick an older build after a digit rollover).
+Guarded by test 20.
+- **Per-value backup integrity.** Quotes in prior `REG_SZ` data are escaped in undo files (not dropped); empty values are handled; backup filenames use `%RANDOM%%RANDOM%` so two values under one key cannot collide in a single apply pass.
+Guarded by tests 21–22.
+- **SteamLight handles apostrophes in the Steam path** (e.g. `C:\Users\O'Brien\...`) by passing the path through an environment variable instead of embedding it in a PowerShell literal.
+Guarded by test 26.
+- **Static test harness expanded to 28 checks** (`tests/Run-Tests.ps1`).
+Same dependency-free PowerShell 5.1 runner; `tests/README.md` lists every check.
+The harness now also guards honest reporting, elevation behavior, backup integrity, and preset-restore correctness — not just menu labels and the earlier reliability fixes.
 - **Startup programs manager (Apps & files).** New *Manage startup programs* item lists everything that starts with Windows — the `Run` registry keys (HKCU, HKLM, HKLM-WOW64) and both Startup folders — and flips any entry between **Enabled** and **Disabled** using the same reversible `StartupApproved` switch Task Manager uses.
 Nothing is deleted, and each flip first saves the entry's previous state as a tiny `.reg` backup (written UTF-16, the native regedit format, so non-ASCII entry names restore correctly); it shows up under *Backups & status → Restore a single value backup* like every other tweak.
 Listing and flipping run in one PowerShell worker with a fixed sort order, so the entry name never round-trips through `cmd` — entries with localized (e.g. Cyrillic) names are flipped exactly, even though the console list shows them ASCII-only.
 Guarded by test 12.
 - **Fixed: restoring or resetting the hosts file crashed the whole script.** The result line of both actions contained an unescaped `(AV tamper protection?)` inside a one-line `if ( ) else ( )`; `cmd` treats a bare `)` as the end of the block even mid-text, and the leftover made the parser abort the entire batch with *"was unexpected at this time"* — right after the hosts file had already been written, so the confirmation, DNS flush and pause never ran (a double-clicked window just vanished).
 The parentheses are now escaped, and the harness gained a **cmd block-parse simulation** (test 9) that fails on any unescaped `)` inside a block, so this whole crash class can't quietly return.
 - **Fixed: the Ultimate power plan never actually activated, and clones piled up.** `powercfg -duplicatescheme` without a destination GUID mints a new random-GUID "Ultimate Performance" copy on every run, while `/setactive` targeted the canonical GUID — which the copies never had — so the High Performance fallback is what really activated, and an unused Ultimate clone was added every time the power core ran (that includes every moderate / heavy / power-enabled custom preset).
 The duplication now targets the canonical GUID itself: the first run creates the plan, re-runs fail harmlessly, and `/setactive` finds the real thing.
 Guarded by test 10.
 - **Fixed: a failed OpenAsar download could install a broken file.** `Invoke-WebRequest` can leave a *partial* file behind when a download dies mid-transfer, and both download paths (interactive and preset) only checked that the file existed — so a truncated `.asar` passed the check and was copied over Discord's real one.
 Both paths now trust the child exit code first and delete the leftover before the existence check.
 Guarded by test 11.
-- **Static test harness (`tests/`).** A dependency-free PowerShell script (`tests/Run-Tests.ps1`, runs on stock Windows PowerShell 5.1 — no Pester or extra modules) statically checks invariants that are easy to break silently: every menu `goto`/`call` resolves to a real label, `boot.config` has no duplicate keys (a stray duplicate `wait-for-native-debugger` line was removed), `example.preset` uses only keys the in-script validator recognizes (parsed from the script itself, so it can't drift), and the reliability fixes below don't quietly regress.
-Run it with `powershell -NoProfile -ExecutionPolicy Bypass -File tests\Run-Tests.ps1` (exit `0` = all passed); `tests/README.md` documents each check.
-- **No more false "success" messages.** Three actions used to print `[OK]` even when they had silently failed; each now reports the real outcome.
+- **No more false "success" messages (first wave).** Three actions used to print `[OK]` even when they had silently failed; each now reports the real outcome.
 The **full registry backup** confirms both the `HKLM` and `HKCU` exports actually wrote a file (this export is the tool's main safety net) and prints `[ERROR]` with what to check otherwise. **DNS apply/reset** counts how many adapters actually changed versus failed — e.g. `[OK] Cloudflare DNS applied on 3 adapter(s), 0 failed`, or an `[ERROR]` when nothing changed (no active adapter, or not elevated). **OpenAsar** reports *which* backup of the original was saved, because antivirus / Controlled Folder Access often blocks the copy written into Discord's own folder while still allowing the one in `Documents\PerfTweaks_Backups`.
 - **Performance: a single `Win32PrioritySeparation` choice.** The two separate yes/no prompts ("set to 42?" then "reset to default 2?") are now one choice — `1` = 42, `2` = Windows default, `N` = leave unchanged.
 Answering yes to both was a confusing no-op, and the reset's per-value `.reg` undo file ended up snapshotting the just-set 42 instead of the true prior value; only one can apply now.
 - **Prefetch is no longer cleared.** Clearing `%SystemRoot%\Prefetch` is placebo — Windows rebuilds it and the next few launches just get slower — and it went against the script's own "what was excluded" stance.
 It's removed from the cleanup (and therefore from the recommended set and every preset) and is now listed on the **What was excluded** screen.
 - **Backup-folder manager (Backups & status).** New *Manage / open backup folder* item shows a per-category summary of `Documents\PerfTweaks_Backups` (how many per-value `.reg` undo files, full `HKLM`/`HKCU` exports and roughly how many MB they occupy, preset JSONs, hosts backups and logs), opens the folder in Explorer on request, and offers a safe one-shot prune of the **older full-registry exports** while always keeping the newest pair.
 The small per-value `.reg` backups and preset JSONs - the precise undo data - are never deleted.
 This reclaims the disk space those large exports accumulate without weakening reversibility.